SLASSCOM/ppc-learn-portal/README.md

 # PPC Academy

-An initiative by [SLASSCOM](http://slasscom.lk), the Product and Platform Council operate with the vision to build capability that would enable Sri Lankan enterprises to create high technology products and platforms that would attract global demand.
+The Product and Platform Council, an initiative by [SLASSCOM](http://slasscom.lk),  operates with the vision to develop capability that would enable Sri Lankan enterprises to create high tech products and platforms to attract global demand.

 This learning portal is a part of PPC Training and Academy to provide the essential knowledge required to build such products and platforms.